Why a PhD with the RVC?

 1) bench fees, the amount will vary considerably depending on the nature of the project.

 2) living costs; it is currently estimated that a single student will need at least £12,000 per year to cover accommodation and personal maintenance expenses whilst studying in or near to London.
+When applying for a visa UKBA will require proof that you can support yourself.

 Fees Bursary for applicants from non UK/EU countries